the-teachingRSE-project/competencies/competencies.md

 Computers and software have played a key role in the research life-cycle for many decades.
 Traditionally, they were specialised tools used only in a small number of fields.
-The Computer Scientists who maintained and programmed them needed extensive technical training over several years to gain the necessary skills and expertise.
+Computer scientists who maintained and programmed them needed extensive technical training over several years to gain the necessary skills and expertise.
 Fast forward 50-60 years and software and computation are all around us, underpinning our everyday lives.
 This shift is also true within research.